nicocardiel/filabres/doc/calibration.rst

    10  /Users/cardiel/CAFOS2017/170601_t2_CAFOS/caf-20170601-13:17:01-cal-bomd.fits  723.0     25.9455
    Total: 10 files

+The output of the last command provides very useful information:

+- ``> Signature``: indicates the particular signature of the calibration image.

+- ``> Available reduced images with this signature``: the modified Julian Date and the name of the calibration file is given.
+An asterisk ``(*)`` appears after the name of the reduced image we are investigating. **The list reveals that there are other reduced bias images with the same signature**.
+This is important because if we decide to remove the suspicious calibration image, there will be additional calibration images with the same signature that can be employed (although from different nights).

+- ``> List of individual frames:`` list of individual images employed in the reduction of the reduced image indicated after the argument ``-of``.
+This list is a table with the additional requested keywords.

-In fact, the high median and robust standard deviation values are present in the individual images employed to generate the suspicious reduced bias image.
+In this case, we confirm that the high median and robust standard deviation values are also present in the individual images employed to generate the suspicious reduced bias image.
 Not only that.
 The illumination gradient is also present in the 10 individual images, as can be easily visualized using ``-pi``:

 ::